Predestination

 Actual Grace

 But let us discuss this further; sometimes the academic use of the word “sufficient” or the example of closing one’s eyes can make the rejection of grace sound benign or blameless.
 It is anything but benign and blameless.
 First, we must more explicitly orient ourselves to what sufficient grace is: it is not some “lesser form” of grace.
 It is grace which, of itself, is sufficient to bridge the infinite gap between fallen man and God.
-It is grace which, of itself, has the power to transform man into an image of God, capable and worthy of the perpetual, infinitely intimate, glorious, beatific vision of His face.
+It is grace which, of itself, has the power to transform man into an image of Christ, capable and worthy of the perpetual, infinitely intimate, glorious, beatific vision of His face.
 God is not lacking in His gifts, and God does not command what is not really, truly possible.
 On the contrary, the infinite value of grace should make us shudder to think of our malice and depravity in rejecting it.

 God gives grace to all.
 To some, that they may not boast; to others, that they may have no excuse.